Patricia’s mortgage lender turned down her application to transfer her mortgage because it had changed its lending policy.

 What happened

-Patricia took out a five-year fixed rate mortgage deal.
-Three years later she wanted to move house.
-She asked to port (that is, transfer her interest rate and product terms to a new mortgage on a different property) her fixed rate product.
+Patricia took out a five-year fixed-rate mortgage deal.
+Three years later she wanted to move house and asked to change her fixed-rate product.
+She wanted to transfer her interest rate and product terms to a new mortgage on a different property.

 What we said

-We didn’t think it was fair for the lender to apply the charge in these circumstances.
-The fixed rate was portable, Patricia wasn’t asking to borrow any more money or make any other changes to her mortgage, and we didn’t think Patricia could have foreseen that the lender would change its age limit.
-So we told the lender to refund the early repayment charge, along with the costs Patricia faced to repay the personal loan.
+We reviewed what happened and didn’t think it was fair for the lender to apply the charge in these circumstances.
+Patricia’s fixed rate mortgage was portable.
+And she wasn’t asking to borrow any more money or make any other changes to her mortgage.